bishopZ/Frame.js/readme.md

 	console.log( Frame.libs() );

-TODO: make a scan of the &lt;head&gt; and see what &lt;script&lt; are already loaded.
+TODO: make a scan of the &lt;head&gt; and see what &lt;script&gt; are already loaded.

 Sequencing